CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

     1. **On** - the network will be scanned when it does not broadcast its name.
 Default.
     2. Off - the network will not be scanned when it does not broadcast its name.

-    Visible only for a network with security WPA2-Enterprise.
+    Visible only for a network with WPA2-Enterprise security.

 Commit Changes and Exit
 :  This is the option to save changes and exits back to the Manage Wi-Fi network page.